13 OYS steps-in after West MI woman's utility bill skyrockets

 “Something’s got to give,” Johnston related.

-The Holton woman and her faithful friend, 12-year-old Shih Tzu, Molly Jean were seeing dollar signs.
+The Holton woman and her faithful friend, 12-year-old Shih Tzu, Molly Gene were seeing dollar signs.

 “Here I sit and all of a sudden I'm getting these high bills,” she said, exasperated.
 “It's like, wow… the bill that I got that was due today is $278.79.”